lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 The USB device module is a simple software-driven generic USB device interface for Full-Speed USB 2.0 operation.
 The IP includes the physical layer interface, the low level USB protocol and a packet buffer interface to the software.
-The physical layer interface features both differential and single-ended transmit and receive paths to allow interfacing with a variety of USB PHYs or regular 3.3V IO pads for FPGA prototyping.
+The physical layer interface features multiple transmit and receive paths to allow interfacing with a variety of USB PHYs or regular 3.3V IO pads for FPGA prototyping.

 ## Compatibility